danielabar/meblog/src/markdown/rails-kafka-consumer.md

   - "Add Rubocop to an Existing Rails Project"
 ---

 This post will walk through how to integrate a Kafka consumer into a Rails application in a maintainable and testable way.
 Why would you need to do this?
 Consider the following scenario: You're working on an e-commerce system that has been developed with Rails.
-You'd like to enhance the product details page to show whether the current product is in stock, out of stock, or only has small number of items left (eg: "Only 3 left in stock!").
-The inventory information comes from a legacy inventory management system that has been written in a different programming language.
+The product details page needs to be enhanced to show whether the current product is in stock, out of stock, or only has small number of items left (eg: "Only 3 left in stock!").
+This information comes from a legacy inventory management system that has been written in a different programming language.
 This legacy system is responsible for updating the inventory count based on events, such as product purchases, returns, or stock replenishments.

 In order to display this inventory information in the Rails e-commerce app, it needs the ability to communicate with the legacy inventory system.
 There are many [solutions](https://en.wikipedia.org/wiki/Enterprise_Integration_Patterns) for enabling different systems to communicate, each with tradeoffs to consider.
 This post will demonstrate how [Apache Kafka](https://kafka.apache.org/) can be used to solve this problem.
 Kafka is a distributed streaming platform that enables high-throughput, fault-tolerant, and real-time event data streaming for building scalable and event-driven applications.